William Alatalo: 2021

 The following year, Alatalo moved to Arden Motorsport, partnering Alex Quinn and Nicola Marinangeli in the Formula Regional European Championship.
-His campaign proved to be consistent, with Alatalo finishing every race and being outside of the top ten on only seven occasions.
-The Finn's best result would end up being a third place at the Circuit Paul Ricard, and he finished the season in eleventh place, two positions behind Quinn.
+His campaign proved to be consistent, with Alatalo finishing every race and being outside of the top-ten on only seven occasions.
+His best result would end up being a third place at the Circuit Paul Ricard, and he finished the season in eleventh place, two positions behind Quinn.

 2022

 Alatalo was called up to replace Santiago Ramos at the season finale in Mugello with KIC Motorsport, a month after the final round of Alatalo's F3 season.